-Sexuality and related practices and beliefs were explored by Agunbiade amongst older Yoruba people where the impact of cultural practices and spiritual dimensions on sexual decline were emphasized [17], and by van de Geest in Ghana where waning 'strength' (equated by men with potency and penetration) was seen as central [7].
-Shaeer reported on the prevalence of erectile dysfunction and its correlates amongst men attending primary care in Nigeria; age-standardized prevalence estimates for any degree of ED were similar in Nigeria (57%) to those in Egypt (64%) but substantially lower to those in Pakistan (81%) [14].
+Agunbiade et al explored sexuality and related practices and beliefs among older Yoruba people, where the impact of cultural practices and spiritual dimensions on sexual decline were emphasized.17 van de Geest exlored the same in Ghana, where waning "strength" (equated by men with potency and penetration) was seen as central.7 Shaeer et al reported on the prevalence of ED and its correlates among men attending primary care in Nigeria; age-standardized prevalence estimates for any degree of ED were similar in Nigeria (57%) to those in Egypt (64%) but substantially lower to those in Pakistan (8 1%).14

 As in our study, age was a very strong correlate, as was marital status.
-While we found that single men reported higher levels of sexual dissatisfaction, Shaeer found that those separated, widowed or divorced were three times more likely to have moderate to severe ED than married men [14].
-As in the study we conducted, Claramonte studied a rural population in Uganda; but 204 of the 902 men enrolled were positive for HIV.
-The ED rate was 47.8% overall and 36.8% in those HIV negative; the influence of LUTS and diet were not explored [9] Mutagaywa reported the prevalence of ED and associated factors among diabetic men in Tanzania [10].
-ED severity was significantly correlated with increased age and significantly predicted by the presence of peripheral vascular disease and peripheral neuropathy; those with ED were more likely to suffer in other sexual domains, but no lifestyle component was associated.
-Said also reported data in diabetic men from Ethiopia [12], and Olugenga-bello noted an additional association with alcohol consumption and smoking in Nigeria [18].
+While we found that single men reported higher levels of sexual dissatisfaction, Shaeer and colleagues found that those separated, widowed, or divorced were three times more likely to have moderate to severe ED than married men.
+14 As in the study we conducted, Claramonte et al studied a rural population in Uganda, but 204 of the 902 men enrolled were positive for HIV.
+The ED rate was 47.8% overall and 36.8% in those HIV-negative.
+The influence of LUTS and diet were not explored.
+Mutagaywa et al reported the prevalence of ED and associated factors among diabetic men in Tanzania.10 ED severity was significantly correlated with increased age and significantly predicted by the presence of peripheral vascular disease and peripheral neuropathy; those with ED were more likely to suffer in other sexual domains, but no lifestyle component was associated.
+Seid et al also reported data in diabetic men from Ethiopia, 12 and Olugenga-Bello et al noted an additional association with alcohol consumption and smoking in Nigeria.18

-Prior research related to LUTS in Africa has utilized the IPSS, or a visual version of components of the scale [26]; but data specific to sub-Saharan Africa remain limited; in 2012 Chokkalingam reported no prior population-based studies of BPH in Western Africa [36].
-Bajunirwe has estimated that the burden of LUTS in Uganda and sub-Saharan Africa as a whole is high [37], and Oliapade-Olaopa [38] reported that in Nigerian men LUTS severity is related to age.
+Prior research related to LUTS in Africa has used the IPSS or a visual version of components of the scale, 26 but data specific to sub-Saharan Africa remain limited.
+In 2012, Chokkalingam et al reported no prior population-based studies of benign prostatic hyperplasia (BPH) in Western Africa.
+34 Bajunirwe et al estimated that the burden of LUTS in Uganda and sub-Saharan Africa as a whole is high, 35 and Oliapade-Olaopa et al reported that in Nigerian men LUTS severity is related to age.
+36

-While the association between ED and LUTS is established by epidemiological evidence from North America and Europe [1-3], when searching the literature linking the terms sexual dysfunction, ED and LUTS with Africa, the items found predominantly relate to studies of men of African origin living abroad.
-Reported differences in prevalence and etiology in these data raise the possibility of racial disparity [16,36], but future research is required to establish what factors if any may be involved.
+While the association between ED and LUTS is established by epidemiological evidence from North America and Europe, 1-3 when searching the literature linking the terms sexual dysfunction, ED, and LUTS with Africa, the items found predominantly relate to studies of men of African origin living abroad.
+Reported differences in prevalence and etiology in these data raise the possibility of racial disparity, 16,34 but future research is required to establish what factors, if any, may be involved.

-Prior research on ED from sub-Saharan Africa [5-18] has predominantly relied on the International Index of Erectile Function (IIEF-5) [32].
-There is a validated version of the 5 item IIEF in Swahili [13] and forward translations into Tigregana [12] and into Kiswahili (15 item IIEF) [10] are reported.
+Prior research on ED from sub-Saharan Africa5-18 has predominantly relied on the IIEF-5.37 There is a validated version of the five-item IIEF in Swahili13 and forward translations into Tigregana12 and Kiswahili (15-item IIEF)10 are reported.
 However, no validated translation exists for Banayankole.
-The Erection Hardness Score and Aging Male Symptoms Scale [9,33] have also been used in African populations.
+The Erection Hardness Score and Aging Male Symptoms Scale^{9,38} have also been used in African populations.
 Other authors have used a single ED assessment question.
-Shaeer et al [14] reported validating the NIH Consensus Conference definition of ED 'the inability to attain and/or maintain penile erection sufficient for satisfactory sexual intercourse' in a study which included men from Nigeria.
-While this is an important question to validate, the broader content of the Epstein Inventory provides more information.
+Shaeer et al reported validating the NIH Consensus Conference definition of ED, "the inability to attain and/or maintain penile erection sufficient for satisfactory sexual intercourse," in a study that included men from Nigeria.14 While this is an important question to validate, the broader content of the EI provides more information.